kubernetes-sigs/kube-api-linter/docs/linters.md

     allowDangerousTypes: false # Allow dangerous number types (float32, float64).
 Defaults to `false`.
     markerRules:
       # Override default rule for a built-in marker
-      "optional":
+      - name: "optional"
-        scope: field  # or: type, any
+        scope: Field  # or: Type, Any

       # Add a custom marker with scope constraint only
-      "mycompany:validation:CustomMarker":
+      - name: "mycompany:validation:CustomMarker"
-        scope: any
+        scope: Any

       # Add a custom marker with scope and type constraints
-      "mycompany:validation:NumericLimit":
+      - name: "mycompany:validation:NumericLimit"
-        scope: any
+        scope: Any
         strictTypeConstraint: true # Require declaration on type definition for named types
         typeConstraint:
           allowedSchemaTypes: